HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 These platforms demonstrate an enhanced ability to understand user intent and context, significantly improving search accuracy and user experience.
 They often combine traditional web indexing with real-time information retrieval and natural language generation.

-### The Role of Structured Data
+### The role of structured data

 Structured data plays a crucial role in these AI-powered systems by:

-1. **Enhancing Entity Recognition**: Helping systems accurately identify and disambiguate entities mentioned in queries.
+1. **Enhancing rntity recognition**: Helping systems accurately identify and disambiguate entities mentioned in queries.
-2. **Providing Context**: Offering additional information about entities and their relationships, improving response accuracy.
+2. **Providing context**: Offering additional information about entities and their relationships, improving response accuracy.
-3. **Facilitating Knowledge Graph Integration**: Allowing these systems to tap into vast, interconnected information databases.
+3. **Facilitating knowledge graph integration**: Allowing these systems to tap into vast, interconnected information databases.
-4. **Enabling Rich Responses**: Supporting the generation of detailed, multi-faceted answers that often include visual elements or interactive features.
+4. **Enabling rich responses**: Supporting the generation of detailed, multi-faceted answers that often include visual elements or interactive features.
-5. **Improving Voice Query Interpretation**: Assisting in understanding the intent behind spoken queries, which can be more ambiguous than text-based searches.
+5. **Improving voice query interpretation**: Assisting in understanding the intent behind spoken queries, which can be more ambiguous than text-based searches.

 While it is still challenging to assess the impact of structured data on Generative AI and AI search engines, in some cases, such as geo-referencing queries, we can observe the early emergence of entities in the user experience of Perplexity.ai and You.com.